dorianrod/GitReviewLens/README.md

    - This command copies SSH keys into `./git/.ssh` and clones repositories into `./git/repositories/*`.

-7. Collect data:

-   - Load information about reviews into the local database using `make load_pull_requests_review_informations`.
+7. Collect data using command `make load` to load information into the local database:
-   - Load information about features added over time with `make load_features_from_repositories`.

-   **Note:** Be patient, as it may take several minutes to retrieve all the data.
-Subsequent launches will be quicker as only changes are loaded.
+   - Reviews information (pull requests, reviewers, approvers, ...) from Azure/GitHub APIs
+   - Features added to the main branch (`GIT_BRANCHES[*].name` in .env) from git stats

 8. Access the main dashboard at [http://localhost:3000/dashboards](http://localhost:3000/dashboards) with the following credentials:
    - User: admin